Rex739/SignalPilot/README.md

 7. Go to `/backtest` to review mock strategy performance
 8. Go to `/proof` to view the mock BNB Chain proof registry placeholder
 9. Go to `/skill` to inspect the SignalPilot Market Intelligence Skill package
-10. Go to `/settings` to review data/source configuration

 ## Run Locally